 About Paul Schrader

-In 2010 Paul sought the Office of Sheriff in San Bernardino County.
-Despite being significantly outspent 25 to 1 by the established politician who was appointed as Sheriff in 2009, he placed second in the election (out of three candidates).
+Paul Schrader ran for Sheriff of San Bernardino as a Constitutional Sheriff in 2010 and 2014.
+Despite being significantly outspent 25 to 1 by the established politicians who were both appointed as Sheriff in 2009 and 2013, he placed second in both election (out of three candidates).
 Paul earned the endorsements of numerous associations, California Chiefs, and other dignitaries.